See the following for more information:

 Since Calibre Documents Provider is built as a standard Android documents provider, third party applications can access its capabilities using standard Android content provider and documents provider APIs.
 In this way, any application, when properly integrated, can browse book files through a calibre Content Server, including OPF and cover images, in addition to base book files themselves.

-Following is a sample Java code snippet demonstrating how to browse and access book files:
+Following is a sample Kotlin code snippet demonstrating how to browse and access book files:

 // Launch system document picker to allow user to grant access to document